 I should have known precisely how the day was going to pan out when the first thing I woke to was my husband raising his voice to our son.
 It was only 7.50am and already J had decided that he fancied having a try at being a teenager (he’s only six…).
 Apparently manners are no longer required and it’s now cool to use the word “sick” to refer to something you find appealing.
-Bloody great, the first day back at school after half term and my son has turned into a London gangster.
+Great, the first day back at school after half term and my son has turned into a London gangster.

 We managed to get the house clean, like properly clean,not just half term clean.
 By this I mean E played with her pots and pans in the sink while I got hot and sweaty with Mr Muscle.
 That sounds dirty and believe me, it was darn right filthy!
-All the bloody dusting, wiping, hoovering and steam mopping nearly finished me off.
-A few months ago I would have had a celebratory cigarette, that almost sounds like a post coital fag I realise.
+All the dusting, wiping, hoovering and steam mopping nearly finished me off.
+A few months ago I would have had a celebratory cigarette, I realise that almost sounds like a post coital smoke.
 These days (now that I’m a quitter, well actually a Vaper to be precise) I have a glass of Coke Zero and a chocolate Hob Nob, except we were all out and so it was essential I decided, that we use today to stock up on the shopping rather than get down to the cake baking as originally planned.

 Following my cleaning episode, which from an outsiders point of view must have looked like a maid on fast forward (triple speed to ensure it all gets done before the toddler gets bored), we spent the rest of the morning colouring in and playing quietly.
 It was the picture of serenity, we even snuggled down for a nap together.
-I had bugger all else to do as the internet wasn’t working and after checking all the cables, connections and random electronic gadgets earlier on this morning, I’d given up trying.
+I had sod all else to do as the internet wasn’t working and after checking all the cables, connections and random electronic gadgets earlier on this morning, I’d given up trying.
 As it turns out, half of the town was having issues but due to the lack of social networks functioning, I hadn’t a clue and continued to wonder just what Paul could have downloaded to get us disconnected.

 I felt loads better after a power nap and so once we’d done with lunch, we popped out to the shops.
 I say ‘popped out’ as if it’s that easy but with a toddler it’s nothing of the sort.
 I digress…

 Anyhow, we got to ‘The Big T’ (Tesco) for the cakey bakey day stuff.
 We managed to successfully race around and somehow collect all the items on the list leaving plenty of time for the school run.
-It was at this point that E decided it would be fun to piss off and leave her Mummy looking like a complete tit at the counter as she tries to watch her daughter playing a game of ‘Look at me I’m a Princess’ in the photo booth whilst loading her shopping into bags (which yes I remembered!!!
+It was at this point that E decided it would be fun to toddle off and leave her Mummy looking like a complete idiot at the counter as she tries to watch her daughter playing a game of ‘Look at me I’m a Princess’ in the photo booth whilst loading her shopping into bags (which yes I remembered!!!
 God knows how )

 I’m far from the perfect parent, actually I’m so far from perfect I’m in another time zone from perfect.
 This is why I did what I did… I opened a Baby belle Cheese and flashed it at E like a biscuit to a dog.
 Just like a dog, E came trotting along to the counter and happily sat on a bench munching the cheese, which had yet to be paid for. #mumcheats